vorpal56/kazam/README.md

 ## Debugging & reporting problems

-If you encounter a bug or any kind of unexpected behavior please try to reproduce it while you run Kazam from standard terminal with --debug option.
+If you encounter a bug or any kind of unexpected behavior please try to reproduce it while you run Kazam from standard terminal with `GST_DEBUG=7 kazam --debug`.
 Use Launchpad to [report bugs](https://bugs.launchpad.net/kazam/+filebug) and include generated output.